gocodeup/rest-blog/src/main/resources/curriculum/iii-data-persistence/13-data-persistence-ii.md

 );
 ```

+###Of Note:

+Notice that we did not have to create a POJO for `PostCategory`, yet we have a generated SQL Table called `post_category`?

+Hibernate infers that the `@ManyToMany` designation, along with a `List<Post>` on the `Category` object and `List<Category>` on the `Post` object, means you want a Many-To-Many relationship -> meaning, a Join Table called `post_category` should be created.

+Aren't ORMs great?

 ---
 ## Working With Relationships

-These are *examples* of using relationships to discover information.
+These are *examples* of using relationships to discover information with Java code.

 Here, we get the username of the user who posted an Ad: